Parricide: Prevalence

 As per the Parricide Prevention Institute, approximately 2–3% of all U.S. murders were parricides each year since 2010.
-The more than 300 parricides occurring in just the U.S. each year means there are 6 or more parricide events, on average, each week.
+The more than 300 parricides occurring in the U.S. each year means there are 6 or more parricide events, on average, each week.
 This estimate does not include the murders of grandparents or stepparents by a child – only the murders of their natal or legally adoptive parents.

 Youthful motives

 Youthful parricide is motivated by a variety of factors.
-Current research conducted by the Parricide Prevention Institute indicates the top five motives causing a child (aged 8–24 years old) to commit parricide are:
+Current research conducted by the Parricide Prevention Institute indicates the top five motives causing a young person (aged 8–24 years old) to commit parricide are: